 If you chose the two week starter pack (€ 150), you’ll receive your report two to three weeks after you send your DNA sample.
 One week later you’ll receive your two week samples which include a day- and nightcream and a day- and nightserum.

 If you chose the full package (€ 499), you will receive the DNA report, 4 full sized skincare products (the two creams are 50ml and the two serums are 30ml) that will last you +- 4 months and a marble tray to display your new skincare!

-If you would like to try out Nomige, use code TESSANOMIGE to receive 10% off your order.
+If you would like to try out Nomige, use this link to receive 5% off your order.

 The Lifestyle Questionnaire